 If you love Japanese cuisine, take a look at our Traditional Japanese Desserts Recipes.

-Playfair Café is a vibrant café in the centre of Sydney.
+This is a vibrant café in the centre of Sydney.
 It is small and unassuming, with outdoor covered seating available.
-They are well known for their breakfasts, and are praised for their menu.
+However, the team at Playfair Cafe are well known for their breakfasts, and are praised for their menu.
 Amongst their most popular dishes is their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.